 4. Virus, Trojan, etc.

 Virus or trojans are malicious software programs which gets installed into the victim’s system and keeps sending the victims data to the hacker.
 They can also lock your files, serve fraud advertisement, divert traffic, sniff your data, or spread on all the computers connected to your network.

 You can read the comparison and difference between various malware, worms, trojans, etc., by visiting the link given below.

 3. ClickJacking Attacks

-In another word, in this type of hacking, the attacker hijacks the clicks of the victim that aren’t meant for the exact page, but for a page where the hacker wants you to be.
-It works by fooling an internet user into performing an undesired action by clicking on hidden link.
+In other words, in this type of hacking, the attacker hijacks the clicks of the victim that aren’t meant for the exact page, but for a page where the hacker wants you to be.
+It works by fooling an internet user into performing an undesired action by clicking on the hidden link.

 2. Cookie theft

-The cookies of a browser keep our personal data such as browsing history, username, and passwords for different sites that we access.
+The cookies in our browser store personal data such as browsing history, username, and passwords for different sites we access.
 Once the hacker gets the access to your cookie, he can even authenticate himself as you on a browser.
-A popular method to carry out this attack is to encourage a user’s IP packets to pass through attacker’s machine.
+A popular method to carry out this attack is to manipulate a user’s IP packets to pass through attacker’s machine.

 Also known as SideJacking or Session Hijacking, this attack is easy to carry out if the user is not using SSL (https) for the complete session.
 On the websites where you enter your password and banking details, it’s of utmost importance for them to make their connections encrypted.

 Using bait and switch hacking technique, an attacker can buy advertising spaces on the websites.
 Later, when a user clicks on the ad, he might get directed to a page that’s infected with malware.
 This way, they can further install malware or adware on your computer.
 The ads and download links shown in this technique are very attractive and users are expected to end up clicking on the same.